-At an operating level, Plant Safety Managers are responsible for the implementation of EHS standards and the development of any facility-specific safety programs.
-Management oversight of these programs is provided by the LP Health and Safety Director and supported by two Operations Safety Managers who help to develop and implement facility-specific safety programs.
-The Health and Safety Director reports to the Director of Environment, Health and Safety, who in turn reports to the SVP of Manufacturing Services.
-The SVP of Manufacturing Services is part of the LP Executive Leadership team and reports directly to the CEO.
+At an operating level, Plant EHS Managers are responsible for the implementation of EHS standards and the development of any facility-specific safety programs.
+Management oversight of these programs is provided by the Business EHS Managers who help to develop and implement facility-specific safety programs.
+The Business EHS Managers report to their respective VP of Operations, who in turn report to their Business EVP.
+The Business EVPs are part of the LP Executive Leadership team and report directly to the CEO.

 LP’s EHS Protocol Standard defines the management systems in place to ensure we deliver on our health and safety commitments.
 These include: